danieldesira/MissionSeaTurtleNest/CONTRIBUTING_CODE.md

    abstract class, placing it under `/src/characters`.
 3. Implement the override the abstract class as desired.
-4. Add an entry for the image filepath in the `precacheResources` array in `serviceWorker.js` located at the root.
+4. Add an entry for the image filepath in the `precacheResources` array in `serviceWorkers/cacheServiceWorker.ts`.
+5. You will then need to run `npm run build` and manually move the new `cacheServiceWorker.js` from `dist` to `public`.
-5. In `/src/levels/LevelCharacter.ts`, add a string for the given character in the `CharacterType` custom type.
+6. In `/src/levels/LevelCharacter.ts`, add a string for the given character in the `CharacterType` custom type.
-6. Add a key and constructor for the respective character in the `characterMap` object located in `createCharacterInstance.ts` inside the `characters` folder like in the following snippet:
+7. Add a key and constructor for the respective character in the `characterMap` object located in `createCharacterInstance.ts` inside the `characters` folder like in the following snippet: